Eric Limeback

+Career

-Eric Limeback first began solving Rubik's Cubes at the age of 14 in 2007.
-Within five months he had entered a Canadian National speedcubing competition, and managed to finish in the top 25 in the country.
-In 2009 a YouTube video of him solving 11 cubes blindfolded aired on an Oprah Winfrey Show segment.
-By 2010 he had become one of Canada's top solvers, with a personal best time of as little as 7.1 seconds to solve a fully scrambled cube.
-He came to national attention in August of that year, becoming involved in a project to create Rubik's Cube mosaics worth tens of thousands of dollars.
+Limeback first began solving Rubik's Cubes at the age of 14 in 2007.
+He entered his first World Cube Association (WCA) competition within five months.
+In 2009, a YouTube video of him solving 11 cubes blindfolded aired on an Oprah Winfrey Show segment.
+By 2010, he had become one of Canada's top Rubik's Cube solvers, achieving an official personal best of 7.1 seconds for the 3×3×3 event.
+In August 2010, he gained national attention through his involvement in a project creating Rubik's Cube mosaics valued at tens of thousands of dollars.
 In 2011 he was the subject of a short documentary called The Cuber for the National Screen Institute.
-At this time he was already the second fastest cuber in the country.
-By 2013 he had broken a total of eight Canadian Rubik's records, and was also ranked first in Canada for solving Rubik's cubes blindfolded.
+At that time, he ranked as Canada's second-fastest speedcuber in WCA standings.
+By 2013, he had set eight Canadian WCA records and held the country's top ranking in blindfolded 3×3×3 solving.

-World Record
+World record

 On 3–4 October 2013 Eric Limeback set a world record for solving the most Rubik's Cubes in a 24-hour period.
 He set the record at Wilfrid Laurier University in Waterloo, Ontario.
 He had ten cubes set up in front of him for the record breaking attempt, with a team of volunteers randomly mixing up the cubes and handing them back to keep a cube in his hands at all times.
 In total he solved a Rubik's cube 5,800 times in 24 hours, ending just before 1 pm Friday.
 He broke the previous record of 4,786 with 4 hours and 7 minutes left.
 He finished the 5,800th cube in 23 hours, 59 minutes and 59.7 seconds, with an average solve time of 14.89 seconds per cube.

-National Records
+National records

-Limeback formerly held the following Canadian speedcubing records:
+Limeback previously held the following Canadian speedcubing records: